-On January 30, 2020, New York Stock Exchange LLC ("NYSE" or "Exchange") filed with the Securities and Exchange Commission ("Commission"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Exchange Act" or "Act") 1 and Rule 19b-4 thereunder, 2 a proposed rule change (SR-NYSE-2020-05) to establish a schedule of Wireless Connectivity Fees and Charges ("Wireless Fee Schedule") listing available wireless bandwidth connections between the Mahwah, New Jersey data center and other data centers.
+On February 11, 2020, New York Stock Exchange LLC ("NYSE" or "Exchange") filed with the Securities and Exchange Commission ("Commission"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Exchange Act" or "Act") 1 and Rule 19b-4 thereunder, 2 a proposed rule change (SR-NYSE-2020-11) to amend the schedule of Wireless Connectivity Fees and Charges ("Wireless Fee Schedule") to add wireless connectivity services that transport the market data of the Exchange and certain affiliates.

-The Commission published the proposed rule change for public comment in the Federal Register on February 18, 2020.3 The Commission received several comments on the proposed rule change, and a response from the Exchange.4 On April 1, 2020, pursuant to Section 19(b)(2) of the Act,5 the Commission designated a longer period within which to either approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether to disapprove the proposed rule change.6 On May 18, 2020, the Commission instituted proceedings to determine whether to approve or disapprove the proposed rule change.7 The Commission received additional comments in response to the Order Instituting Proceedings.8
+The Commission published the proposed rule change for public comment in the Federal Register on February 25, 2020.
+The Commission received several comments on the proposed rule change, and a response from the Exchange.
+On April 1, 2020, pursuant to Section 19(b)(2) of the Act,5 the Commission designated a longer period within which to either approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether to disapprove the proposed rule change.
+On May 18, 2020, the Commission instituted proceedings to determine whether to approve or disapprove the proposed rule change.
+The Commission received additional comments in response to the Order Instituting Proceedings.
+B